 On January 18, the Virginia Citizens Defense League, a state-based gun rights group, held their lobby day in Richmond, where its president, Philip Van Cleave, noted that three Democrats (Sens.
 John Edwards, Lynwood Lewis, and Chap Petersen) in the state senate supported SB 610, a total recognition piece of legislation, which would have edged them closer to the two-thirds majority needed to override an expected McAuliffe veto; the House of Delegates already has a Republican supermajority.

-Editor's note: I have the unfortunate disposition of horrible at math.
+Editor's note: I have the unfortunate disposition of being horrible at math.
 You need 27 senators to override a veto, not 24.
 I've updated the post to reflect the changes.
 Sorry about that, folks.